Stun-Dexim/SalesForce-DownloadFiles/README.md

 This script forked from snorf/salesforce-files-download.
 I had need to be able to perform extensive extractions.
-In my testing, I was able to download 80k file (contentversion) in 45 min and an accompanying metadata file is always produced.

 Highlight Features include
   - Threading and session reuse for speed: In my testing, I was able to download 80k file (contentversion) in 45 min and an accompanying metadata file is always produced.
 YMMV depending on network connection, etc.